openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 This resource will be the trigger to get the desired i.e. requested cstor volume into the actual state in Kubernetes cluster.
 CStorVolumeConfig controller will reconcile this config into actual resources.
-CStorVolumeConfig controller will operate from within the maya-apiserver pod.
+CStorVolumeConfig controller will operate from within the cvc-controller pod.
 Once all the below resources are created successfully, the CstorVolumeConfig phase is marked as Bound.

 CStorVolumeConfig will be reconciled into following owned resources: